Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 > ⚖️ `.rcur` profile files under `examples/` are data files and **may be licensed independently** of the repository’s GPLv3 license.
 They are **not required** to use a GPL-compatible license.

 ---

+## ⚙️ Other Notes

+> Contributors extending or debugging certain features might find some of these notes useful.

+- **IPC**: The importer script communicates with the main application over a local socket on port `57623` to notify it to refresh cursor images after import.
+This internal inter-process communication (IPC) mechanism helps keep the GUI updated automatically without requiring manual refreshes.
+---

 ## 📜 License Notice